DEFtastic/mqtt/README.md

-# Meshtastic MQTT Broker Boilerplate
+# DEFtastic Meshtastic-Aware MQTT Broker

+This project is a fork of [Ben's Meshtastic MQTT Boilerplate](https://github.com/meshtastic/mqtt), customized for use by the [DEFtastic](https://github.com/DEFtastic) team at DEF CON.

-This project provides an MQTT broker boilerplate specifically designed for Meshtastic mesh network moderation.
+It provides an MQTT broker specifically designed for Meshtastic mesh network moderation.
 It handles encrypted mesh packets, validates messages, and can be configured to run with SSL.

 ## Features